data-engineering-community/data-engineering-wiki/Concepts/Data Processing/Queue.md

 ### ✅ SQS-style Queue (work distribution)
 SQS is designed to help you **get work done** by distributing tasks to workers.

-Examples of “work” messages:
+Examples of "work" messages:
-- “Process this CSV file”
+- "Process this CSV file"
-- “Resize these images”
+- "Resize these images"
-- “Run enrichment for customer 42”
+- "Run enrichment for customer 42"
-- “Send a notification email”
+- "Send a notification email"

 You push tasks into SQS, and a pool of workers pulls tasks and executes them.

 ### ✅ Kafka-style Broker / Log (event streaming)
 Kafka is designed to store **events** so that **many consumers** can read them and you can **replay history**.

-Examples of “event” messages:
+Examples of "event" messages:
-- “OrderPlaced”
+- "OrderPlaced"
-- “PaymentSucceeded”
+- "PaymentSucceeded"
-- “InventoryUpdated”
+- "InventoryUpdated"
-- “CustomerProfileChanged”
+- "CustomerProfileChanged"

 Kafka stores these events like an **append-only log**.